GSA/Section508.gov/_pages/manage/2025-09-09-govern-asset-managment-and-grc-tools.md

 <h2>Procurement Integration</h2>

 Procurement teams should verify Section 508 conformance status and review test reports before awarding new contracts or renewing existing ICT procurements.
-The agency’s TRM or GRC system should serve as a source of record for this review, and solicitations should require vendors to provide updated accessibility conformance documentation.
+The agency’s inventory of information systems or GRC system should serve as a source of record for this review, and solicitations should require vendors to provide updated accessibility conformance documentation.

 <h2>Monitoring and Maintenance</h2>